openigem/naics36/data/README.md

 Python code for the openigem module used by build_modhar_txt.py.

-## Subdirectory: p10a
+## Subdirectories p01s, p10a and p31e

+Working directories for building sets of GEMPACK header array files for various intertemporal grids.:

++ `p01s` supports the 1-period steady state version of the model.
+The date of the steady state is defined in the file `p01s.json`.

-Working directory for building a set of GEMPACK header array files for a 10-period model.
-The dates of the periods are defined in the p10a.json.
-The input information is read from the directory above.
++ `p10a` supports the 10-period model with varying grid spacing.
+The dates of the periods are defined in the file `p10a.json`.

++ `p31e` supports the 31-period model with even grid spacing.
+The periods are defined in `p31e.json`.

 ### Txt and Inp files